Mthandeni SK

-Mthandeni Sibusiso Manqele (born 24 April 1988). professionally known as Mthandeni SK or Igcokama Elisha, is a South African Maskandi musician, singer, and songwriter.
+Mthandeni Sibusiso Manqele (born 24 April 1988). professionally known as Mthandeni SK or Igcokama Elisha, is a South African musician, a Maskandi singer, and songwriter.
+He is regarded by many as the King of Maskandi, having a cult-like following that transcends people of different cultural backgrounds.

 "Paris", featuring Lwah Ndlunkulu, was released on 9 August 2023.
 The song was commercially successful and was certified multi-platinum by the Recording Industry of South Africa (RiSA).
-In addition, the song won Motsepe Foundation Record of the Year at the 30th South African Music Awards.He became a pioneer in the Maskandi genre by featuring a female musician outside of this genre.
+In addition, the song won Motsepe Foundation Record of the Year at the 30th South African Music Awards.
+He became a pioneer in the woolies sub-genre of Maskandi by featuring a female musician outside of this genre.
 He later on featured Mawhoo on “Gucci” which also became a hit single.

 His single "Gucci", featuring MaWhoo, was released on 27 September 2024.
-The song entered International Top 200 and SA Top 10 charts at number 1 for three consecutive weeks.The song has amassed over 16 million streams on Spotify, being his second most streamed song after “Paris” with over 25 million streams.
-Additionally, “Gucci” was the first Maskandi to get a million views on youtube within 24 hours, making history.
+The song entered International Top 200 and SA Top 10 charts at number 1 for three consecutive weeks.
+The song has amassed over 20 million streams on Spotify, being his second most streamed song after “Paris” with over 28 million streams.
+His third most streamed song is “Sigade Umzila” with over 15 million streams on Spotify.
+Additionally, “Gucci” was the first Maskandi song to get a million views on youtube within 24 hours, making history.

+In 2025, he released another hit song by the title “Dubai” with fellow artist, Mawhoo.
+With this single, he further established his dominance as the biggest Maskandi artist, especially in the Woolies sub-genre.

+During the same year(2025), he tried to release an album but he couldn’t due to label issues.
+He alleges that the bigger recording companies want to sign him but he refuses hence resorting to blocking the release of his music.

+Mthandeni SK inspired the creation of female music powerhouse duo of MaWhoo and Lwah Ndlunkulu called Zulu Queens.
+He previously collaborated with them separately on hit singles “Dubai” and “Paris” respectively.
+The duo have a song with the Mthandeni called “Woolies” on their debut album(Isithembu) - inspired by the sub-genre of Maskandi which he came up with.